Discovery of $T_{c\bar s 0}^a(2900)^{0,++}$ implies new charmed-strange pentaquark system: Decays of

-{\it Decays of $c\bar s nnn$.--} The decay properties are another important aspect to investigate the nature of exotic hadrons.
-The decays of the $c\bar s nnn$ pentaquarks can be studied using the above effective Hamiltonian and wave functions as well.
+The decay properties are another important aspect to investigate the nature of exotic hadrons.
+The decays of the $c\bar s nnn$ pentaquarks can be studied by the overlaps using the above effective Hamiltonian and wave functions.
 The overlap between a pentaquark state and a specific baryon $\otimes$ meson state is defined by transforming the eigenvectors of the pentaquark states into the baryon-meson configurations, such as $c_i=\langle N\otimes D_s|P_{c\bar sn^3}(2828)\rangle$.
 The baryon and meson components inside the pentaquarks can be divided into the $1\otimes 1$ components and the $8 \otimes 8$ components in the color space.
-The $1\otimes 1$ components can be easily dissociated into an $S$-wave baryon and an $S$-wave meson, which are OZI-superallowed decay processes.
-On the contrary, the $8 \otimes 8$ components can not fall apart if without the gluon exchange force.
+The $1\otimes 1$ component can be easily dissociated into an $S$-wave baryon and an $S$-wave meson, which are OZI-superallowed decay processes.
+On the contrary, the $8 \otimes 8$ component cannot fall apart if without the gluon exchange force.
 Thus, we will only concentrate on the OZI-superallowed strong decay processes.
 The values of overlaps are shown in Table. \ref{csnnn}.

-The partial width of a two-body $L$-wave decay reads as \cite{Weng:2019ynv,Weng:2020jao,Weng:2021hje}:
+The partial width of a two-body $L$-wave decay reads as \cite{Weng:2019ynv,Weng:2020jao,Weng:2021hje}

 where $\alpha$ is an effective coupling constant, $c_{i}$ is the overlap, $m$ is the mass of initial state, $k$ is the momentum of final state in the rest frame of the initial state, and $\gamma_i$ is a factor depending on the decay processes to be discussed later.
 Since $(k/m)^{2}$ is of the order of $10^{-2}$ or even smaller, the contributions from higher partial-wave decays would be suppressed.
 Thus, we only consider the $S$-wave strong decays, whose widths are simplified as $\Gamma_{i}=\gamma_{i}\alpha k|c_{i}|^{2}$.
 The values of $k\cdot|c_{i}|^{2}$ for each decay channel are shown in Table \ref{csnnn}.